ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/INSTRUCTION_SET.md

 Numeric functions
 -----------------
-Floating point numbers have to be between 10E-39 and 10E38, maximal nesting of 5 brackets, numbers larger than 8.388.607 have to be entered in exponential form and normal accuracy for calculation is 6 digits (a floating point number is stored in 32 bits).
+As mentioned above floating point numbers have to be between 10E-39 and 10E38, maximal nesting of 5 brackets is allowed and numbers larger than 8.388.607 have to be entered in exponential form.
+Normal accuracy for calculation is 6 digits (a floating point number is stored in 32 bits, 8 bits for exponent and 24 bits for mantissa, so overall 4 bytes are occupied per number).<br>
+CAVEAT: Annoying rounding errors are possible, especially when using calculations in string functions.

     + - / * **
     DIV